SoftwareBrothers/adminjs-dev/docs-src/home.md

 to see what can be modified.

 - {@link AdminBroOptions} - list of all root level options
-- {@link ResourceOptions} - descirbe how to modify Resource
+- {@link ResourceOptions} - describe how to modify Resource
 - {@link PropertyOptions} - modify or create new Resource Properties

 ### Step 3.
 Read about the helper classes